cincodenada/dash_hack/README.md

  In short: install the Amazon app on your phone and go to Menu->Your Account->Dash Devices->Set up a new device

-2. Get a Maker API key: go to https://ifttt.com/maker and follow the directions there to connect the Maker channel and get a key.
+2. Get a Maker API key: if you don't already have an IFTTT account, sign up for one.
+Then go to https://ifttt.com/maker and follow the directions there to connect the Maker channel and get a key.
 Take note of the key, you'll need it for the next step.

 3. Set up the config for your Dash listener.
 Copy `config.basic.yaml` as `config.yaml` and fill in your Maker API key where it says "YOUR MAKER API KEY HERE".
 You'll fill in the other lines in a moment.